lvapeab/interactive-keras-captioning/preprocessing/image_preprocessing/README.md

-# Data preprocessing
+# Image preprocessing

 Shows how to preprocess the image data for the Flickr8k dataset.
 Minor changes might be needed for other datasets.

 ## Structure

-We assume that we will work the directory `Dataset/Flickr8k`.
+We assume that our dataset will be stored in the directory `~/DATASETS/Flickr8k`.

 We will organize our dataset in 3 folders: